bcgov/startup-sample-project-aws-containers/README.md

 # Sample Startup Project

-## A starter greeting template for cloud demo deployments.
+## A starter greeting template for cloud demo deployments

 It's essentially a fancier "Hello World" app.

 ---

 ## Introduction

 Welcome to your new project.
 This is a basic starter project with a NodeJS app connected to a database for you to modify and expand to fit your needs.
 It provides scripts for developing and running locally, as well as "Infrastructure-as-Code" using Terraform to allow the app to be easily deployed to public cloud environments.
 Currently, AWS is supported, but support for other cloud targets may be added in the future.

 ## Prerequisites